-Bobbi Kristina Brown's Ex Nick Gordon Dead at 30
+Bobbi Kristina Brown's Former Boyfriend Nick Gordon Dead at 30

 Nick Gordon has died.

+The 30-year-old, who was famously in a relationship with Whitney Houston's late daughter Bobbi Kristina Brownbefore her untimely death, passed away in Florida "amid New Year's celebrations," the Daily Mail reported.
+The circumstances surrounding his death have not yet been confirmed.

+"My heart is heavy today after learning that my long time client Nick Gordon died at the young age of thirty," Joe Habachy, Gordon's attorney, told E!
+News.
+"While I cannot speak to the specific circumstances of his death, I can say that it's been truly heartbreaking to have witnessed firsthand the total devastation that drug addiction has wreaked upon a group of young friends, all of whom were loved and had immense potential.
+Despite all of the incredible challenges Nick faced over the last few years, I can honestly say that he worked hard to hold his head up and stay sober and that he genuinely wanted a happy, healthy life with his family more than anything else.
+My heart goes out to the family and friends Nick leaves behind and to any other families dealing with the losses and heartache caused by drugs."

 "We are devastated by the loss of my beautiful brother," Jack Walker said in a statement.
 "He leaves a void in the hearts of my family and his friends.
 Nick's battle in life was not an easy one.
-I will be forever grateful that my God afforded a small moment at the very end of Nick's life, and I was able to hold his hand as he journeyed on.
+I will be forever grateful that my God afforded a small moment at the very end of Nick's life, and I was able to hold his hand as he journeyed on."

-The 30-year-old, who was famously in a relationship with Whitney Houston's late daughter Bobbi Kristina Brown, passed away in Florida "amid New Year's celebrations," the Daily Mail reported.
-The circumstances surrounding his death have not yet been confirmed.

 Junior Walker reflected on Gordon's death on Facebook, writing, "I love you so much big brother I hope you heard me talking to you at your bedside you are with me and I can feel it I love you I love you I love you watch over me and your nieces shit wasn't suppose to go like this I talked to 6 hours before all this started."